gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 have to be three kinds of fool to get in the way when a Darpani is dealing with a horse.

 The stallion looked at him with big brown eyes.
-"Sh..."
-Cup soothed.
+"Sh…" Cup soothed.
 "Peace, friend, companion.
 No lions, no fire, nothing to claw at you here.
 Sh, sh, sh."